 Due Diligence Processes for Slavery and Human Trafficking

-As part of our initiative to identify and mitigate risk, TPP’s employment process when hiring new employees is to check that they are legally eligible to work, undertake background checks and pass security clearance.
-TPP is satisfied that these multiple checks will identify victims of trafficking or slavery.
+As part of our initiative to identify and mitigate risk within the company itself, TPP performs checks during its employment process to ensure that any prospective employee is legally eligible to work in the UK.
+TPP’s employees must also undertake background checks and pass security clearance.
+TPP is satisfied that these measures will help to identify victims of trafficking or slavery.

 Actions Taken in the Past 12 Months

-All TPP staff have been reminded of the company’s policies in relation to modern slavery and human trafficking and have been encouraged to actively engage with the issues within it.
+All TPP staff have been reminded of the company’s policies in relation to modern slavery and human trafficking and have been encouraged to actively engage with the issues these policies raise.

 Frank Hester OBE